My Life in the Middle Ages cover art

 Buy Now for $21.99

 What is the most baffling period in our lives?
-Not childhood, not old age, but the decades of our 40s and 50s, the period now generously known as middle age.
-It's both an occasion for regret and an opportunity for coming to terms, the moment when we come up against our limits and discover, for better and worse, who we are.
+Not childhood, not old age, but the decades of our forties and fifties, the period now generously known as middle age.
+Of all the challenges that face us in this time of reckoning, the effort to accept the limits of our character, the dwindling of possibilities, and the gap between our aspirations and reality is perhaps the most daunting.
+It’s both an occasion for regret and an opportunity for coming to terms, the moment when we come up against our limits and discover—for better and worse—who we are.

-My Life in the Middle Ages is a portrait of what that unnerving experience is like.
-A collection of unified pieces about the pleasures and pathos that attend the threshold of old age, it charts an original course between reportage and confession.
-Drawn from the author's own life, from the testimony of parents, children, teachers, and friends, from the books he's read and the life that he chose, and that chose him, My Life in the Middle Ages is a comic and poignant memoir that's both personal and generational.
+My Life in the Middle Ages is a portrait, in 12 chapters, of what that unnerving experience is like.
+A collection of unified essays about the pleasures and pathos that haunt us on the threshold of old age, it charts an original course between reportage and confession.
+Drawn from the author’s own life, from the testimony of parents, children, teachers, and friends, from the books he’s read and the life that he chose (and that chose him), My Life in the Middle Ages is a comic and poignant memoir that’s both personal and generational.

 In the spirit of reconciliation, Audible acknowledges the Traditional Custodians of country throughout Australia and their connections to land, sea and community.
 We pay our respect to their elders past and present and extend that respect to all Aboriginal and Torres Strait Islander peoples today.